 DETAILS OF DATA TRANSFERS OUTSIDE THE EU

-If we transfer your information outside the European Economic Area in other circumstances, we will use best endeavor’s to put in place appropriate safeguards to ensure that your personal information remains adequately protected.
+If we transfer your information outside the European Economic Area in other circumstances, we will use best endeavour’s to put in place appropriate safeguards to ensure that your personal information remains adequately protected.

 RETENTION AND DISPOSAL OF DATA AND OUTPUT